dlu-ch/dlb/doc/cmd_tool.rst

 (a subclass of :class:`dlb.ex.Tool.Output`).

-Concrete Dependency Role Classes and Objects
+Concrete dependency role classes and objects
 --------------------------------------------

 Their objects are used to declare dependency roles in tools (subclasses of :class:`dlb.ex.Tool`).